tqandrade/snmp-fiberhome/README.md

 ## getOnu()

 **Description:** Returns relevant information from a particular ONU, such as: opticalPowers (signals), distance, model, macAddress, enters others.
+If any of the input parameters is invalid, the return is `false`.

 **NOTE:** For EPON technology some (or all) values ​​may be returned as zero on `opticalPower`